BalveerSinghYT/Arduino-Projects/Smart Blind Stick/ReadMe.md

 # Smart Blind Stick
-This stick is very helpfull for the blind persons.
-It automatically warrn the blind person whenever an obstacle came in front of him.
+This stick is very helpful for blind persons.
+It automatically warns the blind person whenever an obstacle came in front of him.

 ## Project Members
 1. Basav Bamrah